carrotdata/carrot-cache/README.md

 ### Important - core dumps are possible

-... because the code has direct access to the native memory via ```sun.misc.Unsafe``` class and this is the alpha-version.
+... because the code has direct access to the native memory via ```sun.misc.Unsafe``` class and this is the pre beta-version.
 To debug possible core dumps you need to activate the debug mode in the memory allocator

 ```
   UnsafeAccess.setMallocDebugEnabled(true);
 ```

-This will prevents core dumps and will throw exception on memory corruption.
+This will prevents core dumps and will throw exception on memory corruption, but wiil runs significantly slower, use this only for small scale tests.

-To track the potential memory leaks, for example an allocations of a size 64, you need additionally to enable the allocations stack track monitoring
+To track a potential memory leaks, for example an allocations of a size 64, you need additionally to enable the allocations stack track monitoring

 ```